 The Ummayads introduced rice, bananas, watermelons, toothpaste and deodorant to Iberia.
 The ideal of courtly love began with the Arabic poets of Cordoba, from where it spread to the troubadours of southern France.

 Cordoba was built with the opulent splendour of Moorish architecture.
 The ‘historical centre’ is now a UNESCO world heritage site.
 The Great Mosque, with its marble columns and red and white striped arches, is a marvel.

 Under the Ummayads, Cordoba became the largest, and most advanced city in Europe.
 The library of Al-Hakam contained up to 400,000 texts.
-Headed by Al-Hakam’s daughter Lubna, a team of Muslim and Catholic scholars translated Ancient Greek works into Arabic, Latin and Hebrew.
+Headed by Al-Hakam’s secretary Lubna, a team of Muslim and Catholic scholars translated Ancient Greek works into Arabic, Latin and Hebrew.
 Cordoba’s university was the largest of its time, attracting students from not only Al-Andalus and the Maghreb but across Western Europe.
 Unfortunately the library was destroyed by Al-Hakam’s de facto successor, the pernicious vizier Almanzor.

 After Almanzor, the caliphate crumbled into petty kingdoms.
 The Moorish Almoravid and Almohad dynasties who followed were puritanical and heavily persecuted both Christians and Jews.
 The Catholic Spaniards of the Reconquista were even worse; the 1492 Alhambra Decree expelled all non-Catholics from Spain.
 Remaining converts were left to face the Inquisition.